Githelp-support/githelp/README.md

 ## Our Mission

 Our mission is to make it easier for developers to access and compensate quality support.
+And make it easier for project owners and contributors to offer and get compensated for any support given.

-We believe this will help funding great OS (and closed source) projects, and improve community engagement and benefits for those who help out.
+We believe this can accelerate and help with funding for great OS (and closed source) projects, while improving community engagement and benefits for those who help out.

 ## Take our tours to see how it works